Artpou/-MT2022_PROJ01_WIKI/docs/user_add.md

 # Create User

-Used to collect a Token for a registered User.
+Used to create/register a User.

 **URL** : `/api/users/`